Getting started

 Note

-You can specify any model that you've registered, and CAST AI will route the request to the appropriate provider.
+You can specify any model that you've registered, and Cast AI will route the request to the appropriate provider.

-Run the LLM Proxy in-cluster
+Run the AI Enabler Proxy in-cluster

-1. Install the LLM Proxy using Helm:
+- Install the AI Enabler Proxy using Helm:

 helm repo add castai-helm https://castai.github.io/helm-charts